akashlevy/Deep-Learn-Oil/README.md

 ## Cited By
 - Stamp, Alexander.
 "The relationship between weather forecasts and observations for predicting electricity output from wind turbines."
 (2017).
+- Abdullayeva, Fargana, and Yadigar Imamverdiyev.
+"Development of oil production forecasting method based on Deep Learning."
+Statistics, Optimization & Information Computing 7, no. 4 (2019): 826-839.
+- Da Silva, Luciana Maria, Guilherme Daniel Avansi, and Denis José Schiozer.
+"Development of proxy models for petroleum reservoir simulation: a systematic literature review and state-of-the-art."

+Thanks to all our citers!

 ## Contact
 Please contact <akashlevy@gmail.com>, <janette_garcia08@hotmail.com>, <albert.tung0902@my.riohondo.edu> or <michelleyang@berkeley.edu> with any questions about this repository.
 Thank you!